- Your Council

 - Staff Directory

 - Council Agendas & Minutes

 - Tenders & Proposals

 Burn Permit Conditions

-Restricted Fire Zone
+Restricted Fire Zone has been lifted

 For all emergencies please dial 9-1-1 first!

 The Oliver Paipoonge Fire and Emergency Services is committed to providing quality service in a safe, yet fast efficient way to all people in the municipality as well as mutal aid to surrounding municipalities/townships of Conmee, O'Connor, Gillies, Neebing, Shuniah and unincorporated areas of Kaministiquia, Gorham and Ware, Lappe, and Shebandowan.

 If you require the services of the Oliver Paipoonge Fire and Emergency Services for an emergency, dial 9-1-1, and provide the operator with your fire number (blue sign at the end of your driveway) along with your street name, your name and the type of emergency.
 If it is not an emergency, contact the Fire Chief at the number above.

 There are 6 fire halls in the Municipality of Oliver Paipoonge with approximately 50 members/volunteers.
 Every fire hall is equipped to safely and efficiently manage an emergency from the fire hall in your neighbourhood.
 There are six (6) fire halls in Oliver Paipoonge which are located in Murillo, Kakabeka, Stanley, Intola, Rosslyn and Slate River.